The First Steps to Successful Couples Counseling

 Many couples discover that couples counseling is a game changer.
 To start things off, following the initial assessment, couples complete a Gottman Relationship Checkup which provides a detailed understanding of a couple’s strengths and challenges.
 This test involves 480 questions about various aspects of a person’s life including conflict, emotions, friendship, intimacy, values, and trust.
 Feedback from this test also helps to provide detailed feedback and suggestions for a treatment plan.

 Listening to Each Other is the Key to Couples Counseling

 The key to any good couple counseling is the ability to listening and communicate effectively with your significant other.
-As part of couple’s therapy, we explore whether your attachment style involves anxiousness, avoidance, or insecurity.
-These obstacles to adequate communication can not just affect your current relationship, but sometimes suggest a pattern that you might carry into later relationships and that will also impact your relationship with family and friends.
+As part of couple’s therapy, we explore your attachment style (anxious, avoidant, or secure) and how your style may be affecting your relationship.
+This is because depending on your style, it can create obstacles to adequate communication that not just affect your current relationship, but sometimes suggest a pattern that you might carry into later relationships and that will also impact your relationship with family and friends.

 Sometimes, a truth may be revealed at counseling that provides a new perspective on behaviors that you might not have been aware were occurring.
 Understanding the role that you might have played in a relationship occasionally leads to great self-awareness which can prompt some people to experience an “Aha!” moment.